 where,

 The terms $v_{k+1}^{0}$ and $v_{k+1}^{1}$ are defined in~\eqref{eq:V_k_0} and~\eqref{eq:V_k_1}, respectively.
 The first condition in both~\eqref{eq:CProb_LQ_def} and~\eqref{eq:CProb_LQ_adv} pertains to NE takeover in mixed strategies by both players, while the remaining conditions correspond to playing NE takeover in pure strategies.
-Notably, the problems corresponding to NE takeover in mixed strategies contain the term $\widetilde{P}_{k+1}(x)$, which couples the saddle-point values in both the \texttt{FlipDyn} state.
-In the following results, we will derive the control policies for NE takeover, both in pure and mixed strategies, for each of the \texttt{FlipDyn} state.
-Furthermore, we observe that the min-max problem corresponding to the NE takeover in pure strategies in each of the \texttt{FlipDyn} relies on the solution to the NE takeover in mixed strategies $(\widetilde{P}_{k+1}(x) > x^{\tp}D_{k}x, \widetilde{P}_{k+1}(x) > x^{\tp}A_{k}x)$.
-Thus, we will begin by deriving the control policies for NE takeover in mixed strategies.
-If we constrain the control polices for both players to be functions of the continuous state $x$, then the saddle-point value for each \texttt{FlipDyn} state relies solely on the continuous state $x$, in contrast to being contingent on both continuous state $x$ and the control input for the corresponding \texttt{FlipDyn} state.
-This restriction is formally stated in the subsequent assumption.
+Notably, the problems corresponding to NE takeover in mixed strategies involve the term $\widetilde{P}_{k+1}(x)$, which couples the saddle-point values between the \texttt{FlipDyn} states.
+Crucially, the min-max problem corresponding to the NE takeover in pure strategies for each \texttt{FlipDyn} state depends on the solution to the NE takeover in mixed strategies $(\widetilde{P}_{k+1}(x) > x^{\tp}D_{k}x, \widetilde{P}_{k+1}(x) > x^{\tp}A_{k}x)$.
+Thus, we first derive the control policies for NE takeovers in mixed strategies.
+We constrain the control policies for both players to be functions of the continuous state $x$, resulting the saddle-point value for each \texttt{FlipDyn} state to depend solely on the continuous state $x$, as opposed to both the continuous state $x$ and the control input.
+This restriction is formally outlined in the following assumption.